Morozzzko/Morozzzko.github.io/_drafts/service-objects-part-1.md

 Jason Swett wrote a [nice piece](https://www.codewithjason.com/rails-service-objects/) addressing service objects and their problem.

 Toptal has a [solid article on service objects](https://www.toptal.com/ruby-on-rails/rails-service-objects-tutorial) which gives some advise on good designs.
 You may notice that I don't agree with it, but it's alright.
 You may like their reasoning more.
-Check it out!
+Check it out.

 [Ivan Nemytchenko's book on Painless Rails](https://railshurts.com/).
 If you like Rails, but not quite, this book might help you improve your game without service objects.